zhaaaa7/javascript/weird-parts-note.md

 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/12.PNG" alt="12" width="500px"/>

-But b has a reference to outer environment, lexical environment, b is declared in the global environment -- where b is physically sitting.
+But b is created when the global environment is created, so b has a reference to outer environment,  lexical environment, b is declared in the global environment -- where b is physically sitting.

 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/13.PNG" alt="13" width="500px"/>